The Value of School Psychologists

 Our nation's children and adolescents are facing a mental health crisis.
 One in five students suffers from a mental health disorder and roughly 80 percent of children and youth who are in need of mental health services do not receive them.
 The majority of those who do receive mental health services will receive them in school where they are more likely to seek them out.

 Meeting students' mental health needs improves students' ability to learn as well as ongoing safety and crisis prevention.
 School psychologists are specially trained to provide mental and behavioral health services in schools.
 They help schools successfully improve academic achievement, promote positive behavior and mental health, support diverse learners, create safe and positive school climates, strengthen family-school partnerships, and improve school-wide assessment and accountability.
-Without action from Congress, too many students will continue to go without key supports.
+Without continued action from Congress, too many students will continue to go without key supports.

 School Psychology Shortages